OpenXiangShan/XiangShan/README.md

 ## XiangShan-DSE

-This branch is agile Design Space Exploration(DSE) for XiangShan, which is based on nanhu-G branch.
+This branch is for agile Design Space Exploration (DSE) for XiangShan, which is based on the nanhu-G branch.

 If you want to use the agile DSE framework for XiangShan, you will need to run a driver program which is loaded in flash.
-We provide an example DSE driver program in `dse-driver` folder.
+We provide an example DSE driver program in the `dse-driver` folder.

-Note that our agile DSE framework need specific version of NEMU and Difftest, you need to change the branch for both the two submodules to `dse` branch, and re-compile the NEMU.
+Note that our agile DSE framework needs specific versions of NEMU and Difftest.
+You need to change the branch for both submodules to the `dse` branch and recompile NEMU.

 ```
 cd dse-driver